rvagg/archived-node-level-mapped-index/README.md

 ![LevelDB Logo](https://twimg0-a.akamaihd.net/profile_images/3360574989/92fc472928b444980408147e5e5db2fa_bigger.png)

-A simple and flexible indexer for LevelDB, built on [LevelUP](https://github.com/rvagg/node-levelup) and [Map Reduce](https://github.com/dominictarr/map-reduce/).
+A simple and flexible indexer for LevelDB, built on [LevelUP](https://github.com/rvagg/node-levelup) and [Map Reduce](https://github.com/dominictarr/map-reduce/); allowing asynchronous index calculation.

 After initialising Mapped Index, your LevelUP instance will have some new methods that let you register new indexes and fetch values from them.